Skip to Main Content

 Afternoon:

-We will spend some time to enjoy the scenery, spot birds and share favorite experiences with new Road Scholar friends.
-We will depart for the Los Mochis Airport to board the flight to Tijuana and cross the CBX International Bridge into the United States.
+We will spend some time enjoying the scenery, spot birds and share favorite experiences with new Road Scholar friends.
+We will then depart for the Los Mochis Airport to board the flight to Tijuana and cross the CBX International Bridge into the United States.
 Private transportation will be waiting for us at the exit of the Tijuana US Terminal and transfer us to the San Diego hotel for the final overnight.

 Dinner: